Taha-bouhafa1/Open_Domain_Question_Answering/README.md

 	<img src="https://img.shields.io/badge/License-MIT-grey" />
 </p>

-Short professional README for developers and contributors.
-This file documents how to run and extend the ODQA system.

 ## Overview

 ODQA answers natural-language questions by retrieving relevant passages from a large document collection (e.g., Wikipedia) and extracting concise answers via a reader model.
 The pipeline is: